If you’re looking for the feel of a commercial grade recumbent bike without the cost of one, Sole’s LCR might just be the answer.

 Bluetooth speakers- use the bluetooth technology to listen to your favorite music wirelessly through the built-in speakers.

-Wireless heart rate monitoring- this bike is compatible with wireless heart rate monitors, however one isn’t included.
+Heart rate monitoring- this bike is compatible with wireless heart rate monitors, however one isn’t included.

 Wireless charging- this bike comes with a built-in wireless charging plate, allowing you to charge your devices while you exercise.